-If you’re looking for outdoor recreation with swimming and sunsets, check out Pace Bend Park.
+When you’re looking for outdoor recreation with swimming and sunsets, check out Pace Bend Park in Spicewood.
 With more than nine miles of shoreline along scenic Lake Travis, Pace Bend is one of the most popular areas in the Highland Lakes.

 Pedernales Falls State Park, Johnson City

 When you’re looking for camping, hiking, biking, bird watching AND swimming, this is the perfect spot.
-This 5,212-acre park is perched along the banks of the scenic Pedernales River in Blanco County east of Johnson City.
+Perched along the banks of the scenic Pedernales River in Blanco County, this 5,212 acre park is east of Johnson City.

 You can see all sorts of wildlife and spectacular views of Pedernales Falls from the scenic overlook at the north end of the park.
 This is where the river drops about 50 feet in elevation over a distance of 3,000 feet.
 Watching the water cascades over tilted, layered stair steps of limestone is something to behold.